 For my entire life, I have been the girl that showers and gets ready almost every single day.
 As I get older and try to understand why I am the way I am, I’ve come to realize it’s because of two things.
 For one, it makes me feel “put-together”, and when I feel put-together, I feel more productive.
 Two, even if I’m not actually productive, it makes me feel like I got something done, and friends, that is a tough pill to swallow.
 I’ve been willing to trade something less (feeling like I’m being productive) for something that would be so much more (producing purposeful work).

 Because this had been my mindset for so long, when Max would go down for naps (aka the time I could be most productive during the day), I was struggling to decide between putting myself together and sitting down to do the work.
 And let me just tell you, that is not good for anybody.
 It’s not good as a business owner trying to move the needle, it’s not good as a wife who wants to be more attentive and it’s not good as mom striving to be present.
-What was happening is I would waste that time on things like self-care and development and would later find myself trying to complete tasks while Max needed my attention or at night when Bobby and I finally had some alone time.
+What was happening is I would waste that time on personal hygiene and would later find myself trying to complete tasks while Max needed my attention or at night when Bobby and I finally had some alone time.

 Needless to say, things had to change, and I was more than willing to make it happen.
 I’ve read several books, listened to many podcasts and spoken to various individuals who seem to have found ways to be productive during the day.
 As I’ve been gaining this knowledge, I’ve taken note that there is one commonality between all these different individuals.
 Ultimately, they have created a mindful morning routine that sets them up for success the rest of the day.